 Embry-Riddle Aeronautical Institute has established contact with the Southern Association of Colleges and Schools and has declared its intention to work closely with the Association in pursuit of accreditation and membership at the earliest possible date.
+The Institute holds associate membership in The Florida Association of Colleges and Universities.

 The associate program in engineering technology is accredited by the Engineers Council for Professional Development, and the maintenance and flight programs are approved by the Federal Aviation Agency.
-The engineering technology and maintenance programs are approved by the Veterans Administration for educational purposes.
+The engineering, engineering technology and maintenance programs are approved by the Veterans Administration for educational purposes.
 The Institute is also considered eligible for Federal Grants under the Higher Education Act of 1965.